Freely falling bodies in a standing-wave spacetime: Summary

 {\sc Acknowledgments}

-SJS thanks Sasha Kovalska --- the summer student --- for a preliminary analysis of a problem which was related to our research.
-Some calculations were performed with the computer algebra system {\sc Mathematica} and the {\sc xAct} package \cite{xAct}.
+S.J.S.\ thanks Sasha Kovalska---the summer student---for a preliminary analysis of a problem which was related to our research.
+Some calculations were performed with the computer algebra system {\it Mathematica} and the {\sc xAct} package \cite{xAct}.